ceu-lang/ceu/docs/manual/v0.20/docs/statements/parallel_compositions.md

 ### par/and

-The `par/and` statement stands for *parallel-and* and rejoins when all trails terminate.
+The `par/and` statement stands for *parallel-and* and rejoins when all nested trails terminate.

 Examples: